magnushacker/hassbot/README.md

 * You first need to create a bot following [these instructions](https://core.telegram.org/bots#6-botfather) (if you have Telegram notifications set up in Home Assistant, you have already done this step).
 * Create a config file called <code>.hassbot.yaml</code> (use the example file as a template) and put in your home directory.
+You need to provide the Telegram API key for your bot as well as the host and password for your HA instance.
 * At this point you can start the bot with the command <code>python3 hassbot.py</code> and access it in Telegram
 * If you wish, set up a service to autostart the bot when your server starts.
 If you're using a systemd-based OS, you can use the included example service file (put it in /etc/systemd/system and enable it with